 There were 36 submissions received during the public advertising period.
-The submissions comprised 15 letters of support for the proposal, 3 neutral submissions and 18 objections.
+The submissions comprised 15 letters of support for the proposal, 3 neutral submissions and 18 objections (refer to Attachment 1).
 In addition, a 44-signature petition objecting to the proposal was also received.